11 Best Banks in Massachusetts for 2024

 10. Mass Bay Credit Union

-Mass Bay Credit Union, with branches scattered across South Boston, Everett, Quincy, and the Seaport District, specializes in offering competitive rates much like other credit unions.
+Mass Bay Credit Union, with branches scattered across South Boston, Everett, Quincy, and the Seaport District, offers competitive rates and low account fees.
 To be eligible for a bank account, you’ll need to either live or work in Boston or the surrounding areas.

 The credit union’s fee structure is quite favorable, with no monthly maintenance fees and a minimal $5 deposit required to open a checking account.
 Additionally, there’s no minimum daily balance requirement.